-- Operators must screen all attendees for one of the following at the point of entry: - Proof of vaccination; or - Proof of a negative privately-paid test result from a sample that is taken within the prior 72 hours (Results from Alberta Health Services are not eligible for consideration for this program), or - o An original (non-copied) medical exemption letter. - Individuals 18 years or older must produce valid personal identification as defined in the personal ID section below. - Individuals who are under the age of 18 do not need to show personal identification. - Individuals must maintain physical distancing until they have been screened into the facility.
+- Operators must screen all attendees for one of the following at the point of entry: - Proof of vaccination; or - o Proof of a negative privately-paid test result from a sample that is taken within the prior 72 hours (Results from Alberta Health Services are not eligible for consideration for this program), or - An original (non-copied) medical exemption letter. - Individuals 18 years or older must produce valid personal identification as defined in the personal ID section below. - Individuals who are under the age of 18 do not need to show personal identification. - At minimum, the process must include: - The name and the date of birth of the individual listed on the proof of immunization or testing must be matched with the name and date of birth on the identification (for 18+). - Verification that the proof of vaccination is appropriate (see below) OR the test result indicates the individual has tested negative for COVID-19 within the last 72 hours (see below), or the medical exemption letter is an original and in the prescribed form.